juspay/hyperswitch-control-center/README.md

 Enabling `user_journey_analytics` grants access to the user journey module within the analytics section of the dashboard.
 This feature provides comprehensive graphical representations of payment analytics, facilitating a deeper understanding of user behavior and usage patterns.

-### White label
+### Branding

-Enabling `white_label` feature flag enables customization of branding elements like logos, colors.
+Enabling `branding` feature flag enables customization of branding elements like logos, colors.

 ---